Bikeman868/UrlRewrite.Net/README.md

    </system.webServer>
 ```

-- Note that your web site needs to be running in Integrated Pipeline mode and not Classic.
+> Note that your web site needs to be running in Integrated Pipeline mode and not Classic.
 This is a setting on the App Pool in IIS.

+> Note that the NuGet package installer will attempt to make this change for you but I recommend
+> that you check that the changes were made correctly.

 ## Move your rewrite rules to a separate file
 In .Net applications config files can store sections of the config file in separate files.
-If you already have your rewriter
+If you have
-rules in a separate file then you can skip this step.
-If your existing rules are inline within your web.config file then you
-need to do this step.
-Note that if you are including rewriter rules into your application for the first time, you can simply
+already configured your application like this, then then you should rename the file containig your
+rules to `RewriteRules.config`.

-create a file in the root of your site called `RewriteRules.config` and skip the rest of this step.
+If you are starting from scratch then create a file called `RewriteRules.config` in the root folder of your

-To move the rewriting rules into a separate file, open the `web.config` file and find the `<rewrite>` element.
-You need
+web site and type your rules into it as described in the rest of this document.

+If you use the Microsoft Url rewriter already and have the rules directly in your `web.config file`, then
-to copy this element and paste it into a new file called `RewriteRules.config`, then you need to replace
+you will need to cut the `<rewrite>` section from your `web.config` file and paste them into a new
-the contents of this section with a reference to the file like this:
+file called `RewriteRules.config`.
+In this case if you want to be able to switch back to the Microsoft
+Url rewriter, then replace the `<rewrite>` section in your `web.config` which this:
 ```
     <rewrite configSource="RewriteRules.config" />
 ```